We’ve been looking at different ways to make Ngatai Road safer and easier for everyone, for people riding bikes, pedestrians and people in vehicles.

 What else did we consider?

-On-road bike lane on both sides of Ngatai Road, however this option would require removal of parking on both sides of Ngatai Road having a negative impact on local residents.
+We looked at building an on-road bike lane on both sides of Ngatai Road, however this option would require removal of parking on both sides of Ngatai Road having a negative impact on local residents.

 Photos: (Left) Example of a two-way cycleway (Right) Example of a combined crossing

 The Ngatai Road Project is part of the Tauranga Cycle Plan, which is the blueprint for building safe, connected cycleways to get more people riding bikes, more often.
-Good to know is that Ngatai Road is well-used by people on bikes - the number of people biking on road increased from a weekly average of 730 people biking on the road.
+Ngatai Road is well-used by people on bikes - the number of people biking on road increased from a weekly average of 730 people biking on the road.
 However, a recent survey targeted at schoolchildren and their parents showed us that 46% of the people travelling on Ngatai Road don’t feel safe.
 This is an extra motivation for our plans.

 Consultation was undertaken in October 2017 with an online survey, a mail drop to local residents with information about the project and feedback form, and a public open day held at Otumoetai Intermediate School.